atrick/swift/docs/TypeSafeMemory.rst

   print(b.i)

 This program exhibits undefined behavior for two reasons.
-First, it violates :ref:`strict aliasing rule #1 <strictaliasrules>` because the same memory object may be accessed via unrelated class types.
-Second, it violates :ref:`layout compatible rule #1 <layoutcompatiblerules>` because there is no guarantee of layout among unrelated classes even if they are nonresilient.
+First, it violates `Strict Alias Rules`_ (#1) because the same memory object may be accessed via unrelated class types.
+Second, it violates `Layout Compatible Rules`_ (#1) because there is no guarantee of layout among unrelated classes even if they are nonresilient.

 .. _pointercastexample: